London: Media and technology

 Media companies are concentrated in London, and the media distribution industry is London's second most competitive sector.
-The BBC, the world's oldest national broadcaster, is a significant employer, while other broadcasters, including ITV, Channel 4, Channel 5 and Sky, also have headquarters around the city.
-Many national newspapers, including The Times, founded in 1785, are edited in London; the term Fleet Street (where most national newspapers operated) remains a metonym for the British national press.
-The communications company WPP plc is the world's largest advertising agency.
+The BBC, the world's oldest national broadcaster, is a significant employer, while broadcasters including ITV, Channel 4, Channel 5 and Sky have headquarters around the city.
+Many national newspapers are edited in London; the term Fleet Street (where most national newspapers operated) remains a metonym for the British national press.

-A large number of technology companies are based in London, notably in East London Tech City, also known as Silicon Roundabout.
-In 2014 the city was among the first to receive a geoTLD.
-In February 2014 London was ranked as the European City of the Future in the 2014/15 list by fDi Intelligence.
-A museum in Bletchley Park, where Alan Turing was based during the Second World War, is in Bletchley, 40 mi north of central London, as is The National Museum of Computing.

-The gas and electricity distribution networks that manage and operate the towers, cables and pressure systems that deliver energy to consumers across the city are managed by National Grid plc, SGN and UK Power Networks.
+A large number of technology companies are based in London, notably in East London Tech City, known as Silicon Roundabout.
+As of April 2025, London is the 3rd largest game development hub in the world after Los Angeles and San Francisco.
+The gas and electricity distribution networks of towers, cables and pressure systems that deliver energy to consumers across the city are managed by National Grid plc, SGN and UK Power Networks.